How to Set Your Company’s Diversity and Inclusion Goals

 Transparency is key for everyone

 Share your process with your workforce.
 Employees will appreciate and show loyalty to organizations that show that they are committed to taking tangible action.
-Data-driven intelligence offers unbiased evidence and can help your company quantify fairness.
+Data-driven intelligence minimized biased evidence and can help your company quantify fairness.

 Workplace surveys for employee satisfaction